ikasoba/vite-plugin-cdn/readme.md

 # about

-vite-cdn refers to esm.sh by default, but it can also refer to cdn such as skypack.
+vite-plugin-cdn refers to esm.sh by default, but it can also refer to cdn such as skypack.

 ```ts
 export default defineConfig({